gruberdev/infrastructure-fivem/README.md

 My goal is to share these tools with the rest of the community, as I built them for my personal use, hoping it helps other fellow members as much it helped me to avoid operations headache and focus on feature development.

-There'll be a more in-depth documentation deployed through this repository as part of the pipeline soon.
+There'll be a more in-depth documentation deployesd through this repository as part of the pipeline soon.

 Feel free to open issues with questions or suggestions.